mattiasmucherie/academy-databases/mysql.md

 ## 4. SQL CRUD

-For the first eight exercises, create a new database/schema named test and set it to default schema in MySQL Workbench.
+For the first eight exercises, create a new database/schema named `test` and set it to default schema in MySQL Workbench.

+### 1. Creating a Person Table

-### 1. Create a table person.
-The table should contain the following:
+Create a table named `person` with the following columns:

-- Personnummer char(12), may not be null and must be unique.
+- `Personnummer`: a `char(12)` column that cannot be null and must be unique.
-- FirstName varchar(100), should have the default value 'okänt'
-- LastName varchar(100), should have the default value 'Okäntsson'
+- `FirstName`: a `varchar(100)` column that has a default value of 'okänt'.
+- `LastName`: a `varchar(100)` column that has a default value of 'Okäntsson'.
-- Epost varchar(255), should be unique
+- `Epost`: a `varchar(255)` column that must be unique

-Create the table and make sure it exists by refreshing the view and the type in the editor: `DESC person`
+Make sure the table exists by refreshing the view and typing `DESC person` in the editor.

-### 2. Add a person to the table person with the following data:
+### 2. Add a person to the table person:

+Add a new row to the person table with the following data:

-- Personnummer: 123456789012
+- `Personnummer`: 123456789012
-- FirstName: Kalle
+- `FirstName`: Kalle
-- LastName: Kula
+- `LastName`: Kula
-- Epost: kalle@kula.se
+- `Epost`: kalle@kula.se

-Write a query to check that the person is in the table.
+Write a query to verify that the person has been added to the table.

-### 3. Birthdays
+### 3. Adding a Birthdate Column

-You realize that it would be nice to add the birthdate as a DATE.
-Modify the table so it have another column named FodelseDag of the type Date.
+Add a new column named `FodelseDag` of the type `DATE` to the `person` table.

-Check that table has been changed like in previous task.
+Check that the table has been changed by refreshing the view and typing `DESC person` in the editor.

-### 4. Add more data
+### 4. Adding More Data

-Adda new row in the table person.
-The following data should be specified.
+Add a new row to the `person` table with the following data:

-- Personnummer: 210987654321
+- `Personnummer`: 210987654321

-Write a query to check that the data is saved as a row in the table.
+Write a query to verify that the data has been added to the table.

-### 5. Update a row
+### 5. Updating a Row

-Update the row with personnummer 210987654321 so that the FodelseDag column gets the value '1990-01-01'.
-Note: Date columns in MySQL will be formatted internally by MySQL as 'YYYY-MM-DD'.
+Update the row in the `person` table with `Personnummer` 210987654321 so that the `FodelseDag` column has the value '1990-01-01'.

+> Note that MySQL will format date columns as 'YYYY-MM-DD'.

 ### 6. Me, myself and I

-Add yourself to the person table, Fill out all the fields (You don't have to use your real data if you dont want to.)
+Add yourself to the `person` table by filling out all the columns with appropriate data.
+You do not have to use your real data if you prefer not to.

 ### 7. Lets copy our table (not really)

-Add a new table named personCopy.
-(You don't have to copy the data, just the structure.)
-Check that the table exists with a suiting command.
-When you see it's there, remove it with a suiting command.
+Create a new table named `personCopy` that has the same structure as the `person` table.
+Verify that the table exists using a suitable command, then remove it using a suitable command.

 ### 8. **WATCH OUT** Using a built in function

-If we extract the name and DOB from the person table, the date on MySQL will come out as an ISO-format (YYYY-MM-DD).
-Convert the output so it is in the format (MM-DD-YYYY, us-format?).
+Use the `DATE_FORMAT()` function in MySQL to convert the output of a query that extracts the name and date of birth from the `person` table so that the date is in the format 'MM-DD-YYYY'.
+(USA format :statue_of_liberty:)

-> Hint: google the DATE_FORMAT() function in MySQL.
+> Hint: google the `DATE_FORMAT()` function in MySQL.

-Update the FodelseDag value for Kalle Kula so the birth date is 1973.02.01.
-Enter the birth date in that format, but use the STR_TO_DATE() function so MySQL understands the format of the date.
+Update the `FodelseDag` value for the row in the `person` table with `FirstName` 'Kalle' and `LastName` 'Kula' so that the birth date is '1973.02.01'.
+Enter the birth date in that format, but use the `STR_TO_DATE()` function so that MySQL understands the format of the date.

 ### 9. Back to the world

-Return back to the world database.
-In the city table, there is a city named 'Bærum', remove it.
-(It's not a city and should not be in the city table.)
+Return to the world database.
+Remove the row in the `city` table with the name 'Bærum', as it is not a city and should not be in the table.

-Write a sql-query that shows that you've managed to remove that row.
+Write a SQL query that verifies that the row has been removed.

 ---